jackgraddon/lyndenit/README.md

 # Lynden IT Support
-A support website for Lynden IT Support.
+A simple support website designed to serve the students of Lynden High School.

-*(In development)*
+## Purpose

-# Important Info
+## Important Info
 Important info is available at [this page](INFO.md).

-# Changelog
-- 0.2 - Added basic homepage and search function.
-- 0.1 - Initial Commit